10 Different Types of Forex Indicators and How to use Them for Profit

 Other types of forex indicators

-Apart from the above, FX technical indicators can be further arranged based on the data extracted from them.
+FX technical indicators can be further arranged in addition to the aforementioned depending on the information that is taken out of them.

 VOLATILITY INDICATORS (Bollinger Bands, Envelopes, ATR)